krzemienski/awesome-from-stars/README.md

 * [angristan/openvpn-install](https://github.com/angristan/openvpn-install): Set up your own OpenVPN server on Debian, Ubuntu, Fedora, CentOS, Arch Linux and more
 * [gitpod-io/openvscode-server](https://github.com/gitpod-io/openvscode-server): Run upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere.
 * [OpenWhispr/openwhispr](https://github.com/OpenWhispr/openwhispr): Voice-to-text dictation app with local (Nvidia Parakeet/Whisper) and cloud models (BYOK).
 Privacy-first and available cross-platform.
+* [langchain-ai/openwiki](https://github.com/langchain-ai/openwiki): OpenWiki is a CLI that writes and maintains agent documentation for your codebase.
 * [openwrt/openwrt](https://github.com/openwrt/openwrt): This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
 We will continue to accept Pull Requests here.
 They will be merged via staging trees then into openwrt.git.
 * [minio/operator](https://github.com/minio/operator): Simple Kubernetes Operator for MinIO clusters :computer:
 * [operator-framework/operator-lifecycle-manager](https://github.com/operator-framework/operator-lifecycle-manager): A management framework for extending Kubernetes with Operators